Kong Family Mansion: History

 There is another Kong Family Mansion in Quzhou built by the southern branch of Confucius descendants.

-Traditional Ming dynasty Hanfu robes given by the Ming Emperors to the Chinese noble Dukes Yansheng, descended from Confucius, are still preserved in the Confucius Mansion after over five centuries.
+Traditional Ming dynasty hanfu robes given by the Ming emperors to the Chinese noble Dukes Yansheng, descended from Confucius, are still preserved in the Confucius Mansion after over five centuries.

 Robes from the Qing emperors are also preserved there.
 The Jurchens in the Jin dynasty and Mongols in the Yuan dynasty continued to patronize and support the Confucian Duke Yansheng.

+General Secretary of the Chinese Communist Party Xi Jinping visited the Kong Family Mansion in 2013 to commemorate the 2,565th anniversary of Confucius' birth.

 Structures

 The major structures along the central axis of the mansion (from south to north) are: